xtophs/charts/incubator/kafka/README.md

 Once you have the testclient pod above running, you can list all kafka topics with:

-` kubectl exec testclient -- ./bin/kafka-topics.sh --zookeeper
+` kubectl -n kafka exec -ti testclient -- ./bin/kafka-topics.sh --zookeeper my-release-zookeeper:2181 --list`
-my-release-zk:2181 --list`

 Where `my-release` is the name of your helm release.

 ## Known Limitations

-* Namespace creation is not automated
 * Topic creation is not automated
 * Only supports storage options that have backends for persistent volume claims (tested mostly on AWS)
 * Kafka cluster is not accessible via an external endpoint